Ananyakr123/Portfolio/README.md

 # Portfolio
-This is  portfolio website that i coded using HTML, CS and JS
+This  a is  portfolio website that i coded using HTML, CS and JS